 The Amsterdam begijnhof is a historical courtyard with a lovely garden and the oldest house in Amsterdam.

 It is a loelyplace to visit at any age: toddlers will love the quiet and car-free space (please be mindful that they cannot run on the grass), older kids and grown ups will find its history interesting and everyone will love that is a vit of a calm oasis right in the middle of busy Amsterdam city center!

 Soccer lovers may be excited by the idea of visiting the stadium of legendary Ajax.

 The stadium can be visited on most days and welcome kids: special kids tours are available in Dutch only but they include playtime on the pitch.
 A perfect and fun opportunity for cultural immersion through play!

-Additional resources for families travelling to Amsterdam with children:
+Additional resources for families traveling to Amsterdam with children